It is very important to us that you have a wonderful stay on board; please read the information below to get the best out of your cruise.

 Camera: Anyone with an interest in photography will have more than enough to inspire them, so ensure you bring the camera, battery and storage.
 We also have a guest photo competition each season and the winner will receive a lovely hamper.

 Food and drink: All meals, snacks and house wine with dinner are provided and there is a well stocked bar on board.
-If you wish to ensure particular food and drink items are available on board, this can usually be arranged.
+If you wish to ensure particular food and drink items are available on board, this can usually be arranged with prior notification.

 Midges: While on board you are safe from the infamous Scottish midge which is around in June, July and August.
 However you may need to apply repellent when you go ashore.
 You may have your own preference to bring with you but we will have on board a stock of the one we find most useful.